jcorbin/hexant/stream.md

 Porting towards a working dev server again.

-- either comlete ESMification of yesterday's progress, or back it out for another future round of uplift
-- fix the gutenacht raf gap
 - continue code uplift

 ## Done

+- inlined page integrated javascript into its html file
+- added an uplifted copy of rezult, started using it in the `hexant.js` module
+- added a reworked copy of hashbind, and converted `hexant.js` to use it
+- fixed raf leftover from yesterday, and added a sprinkle of type hinting to assist

 # 2022-04-15